SAD-CAPSTONE/USG/README.md

 # Notes
-- master branch is unstable.
+- Switch to master branch